Mimicking Production Behavior with Generated Mocks: Experimental Results

 In total, across the $294$ tests generated for the $128$ MUTs, \rick generates $38$ assertion statements (one in each \OO), $257$ statements that verify the parameters with which mock methods are called, and $293$ statements to verify the sequence and frequency of mock method calls.
 Furthermore, \rick uses the parameters passed to, and the value returned from the mockable method calls observed in production, to generate a total of $222$ stubs across the $294$ tests.

 \begin{mdframed}[style=mpdframe,nobreak=true,frametitle=Answer to RQ2] \rick captures a wide range of production data for test generation.
-We have demonstrated with static insights that it can handle well the two dimensions of mock-based testing: the complexity of mock objects and the complexity of mockable methods that are stubbed.
-Finally, the analysis of the generated tests shows that \rick can generate various types of oracles that verify different aspects of the MUT interacting with its environment. \end{mdframed}
+We have demonstrated with static insights that it can handle well the two dimensions of mock-based testing: capturing the production state in mock objects, and stubbing real-world methods.
+The analysis of the generated tests shows that \rick can generate various types of oracles that verify different aspects of the MUT interacting with its environment. \end{mdframed}